Type 1 Diabetes TrialNet

 What does enrollment entail?

 Enrollment in the Pathway to Prevention study involves some paperwork, signed consent and a simple blood draw.
 This “screening” visit occurs at a TrialNet center or affiliated physician’s office.
 TrialNet can also send test kits for participants to take to a local lab.
-The results are returned 4 to 6 weeks after the screening.
+The results are returned four to six weeks after the screening.

 See a list of TrialNet centers and affiliates HERE.